asherbhs/asherbhs.github.io/apl-book/_sources/trees/bottom-up-aggregation.md

 # Bottom-Up Accumulation

 We've covered lots of ways to play with the structure of a tree, but, similarly to how we often accumulate values in an array with a reduction, we often want to accumulate the values in a tree somehow, while respecting its structure.
-Usually, this involves working out way up from the bottom of the tree, with each parent combining the results of its children, until we reach the root.
+Usually, this involves working our way up from the bottom of the tree, with each parent combining the results of its children, until we reach the root.

 ```{code-cell}
 :tags: [remove-cell]